Parent and Family Engagement Policy

 - Define expectations and shared responsibilities of all parties,

 - Identify parents and families as equal partners with the school for student learning.

-- Be discussed and signed at Open House in Grades 1-5 and during Kindergarten Orientation for that grade level.
+- Be discussed at the September Annual Fall Meeting/Curriculum Night in Grades 1-5 and during Kindergarten Orientation for that grade level.

 - Be posted one in each classroom.